hexedwalnut/fen-ttrpg/content/core/chapters/combat.md

 #### Coup de Grâce

 Target an *unconscious* actor, you force a fight/vigor contest.
-If you win the target dies.
+If you win the target gains wounded.

 #### Attack